-Delta Diablo is participating as a key member of the Bay Area Biosolids Coalition (Coalition), which is a regional collaboration between San Francisco Bay Area wastewater agencies that are working to develop sub-regional projects with a primary focus on beneficial use of biosolids.
-In support of its mission to “Develop a Diverse and Robust Portfolio of Beneficial Biosolids Resource Recovery Projects for the San Francisco Bay Area,” the Coalition has established the following specific objectives:
+Delta Diablo is participating as a key member of the Bay Area Biosolids Coalition (BABC), which is a regional collaboration between San Francisco Bay Area wastewater agencies that are working to develop sub-regional projects with a primary focus on beneficial use of biosolids.
+In support of its mission to “Develop a Diverse and Robust Portfolio of Beneficial Biosolids Resource Recovery Projects for the San Francisco Bay Area,” the BABC has established the following specific objectives:

 - Assist agencies by evaluating potential biosolids end-use options

 - Develop partnerships with academia to advance key biosolids research activities